The first week of November was more magical than I could have ever dreamed.

 I impulsively signed up for Disney’s Wine and Dine weekend this summer, and it did not disappoint!
 I have run local races before, but nothing that compares of the craziness of a Disney race.
 I wish I could say I was cool as a cucumber, but the week of the race I was nervous and didn’t know exactly what to expect.

 Our first stop was the Expo at the ESPN center!
 I was afraid that we would have trouble finding out where to go, but all of the employees were so helpful.
-We stopped by to get my bib, and then we went to go get my free race shirt.
+I stopped by to get my bib, and then I went to go get my free race shirt.

 The Expo was filled with booths upon booths that had everything a runner could ever dream of.
 They had accessories, shoes, watches, nutrition bars, and fun photo ops.